Can Meditation Boost the Immune System?

 When stress stays high for weeks or months, the body can shift into patterns that affect immune regulation.
 Researchers often look at markers such as NF-κB and CRP because they are tied to inflammatory activity.
 Some mindfulness studies report reductions in these markers, which is why the topic gets attention.

 Markers are not the same as outcomes, though.
 A lower inflammation marker in a study does not automatically mean fewer infections, faster recovery, or stronger protection in daily life.
 The most medically supported way to protect immune health is still vaccination when appropriate, adequate sleep, nutrition, movement, hygiene, and care for symptoms.
-For baseline prevention guidance, see CDC vaccine guidance and hygiene guidance: source and source.
+For baseline prevention guidance, see CDC vaccine guidance and hygiene guidance: CDC guidance and CDC guidance.

 One useful way to try meditation is a three-minute breathing pause before opening a laptop.
 Not magic.
 Just a nervous system reset.